 Coronavirus (covid-19) update

 Focusing on the health and wellbeing of our staff and customers continues to be our priority.
-In line with national guidance and government recommendations in March, we took the difficult decision to close Beaumanor Hall until further notice.
+In line with national guidance and government recommendations, Beaumanor Hall remains closed until further notice.

 Beaumanor Hall has dedicated parking for blue badge holders outside the Main Hall and outside a number of our cabins for our residential groups.

 The main entrance to Beaumanor Hall can be accessed by a lift that is built into the steps.
 Ramp access is provided whenever the lift is unavailable for any reason.
 There is a communication system so you can contact staff when you arrive to request assistance in using either the lift or the ramp.
 Entrance to all outdoor learning & residential buildings is at ground level.

 Our dining facilities are on the ground floor of the main hall and accessed via a lift/ramp if required.
 For our residential groups with additional needs, we offer private dining on request.

 We have disabled facilities in the Hall, on the ground floor.
 The Outdoor Learning Centre has facilities in the amenities building as well as in our specially adapted accommodation block – which also has showering facilities.
 We have a hoist available for our residential groups on request.